anonymous2015258/ILFO-Adversarial-Attack-on-AdNN/SkipNet/Cifar/README.md

 # Data Preparation and Models

-We have used pretrained SkipNet with ResNet 110.
-For data preparation, we followed [this](https://github.com/ucbdrive/skipnet/tree/master/cifar).
+We have used pretrained SkipNet SP model with ResNet 110.
+For data preparation and pretrined models, we followed [this](https://github.com/ucbdrive/skipnet/tree/master/cifar).

 # How to Run
 ```